github/training-kit/paths/reset/fc-commitbroke.md

      1. Ensure you are on the correct branch and enter: `git log --oneline`.
      1. Identify the SHA-1 hash for the **adding file 2** commit.
      1. Enter: `git revert SHA-1`, where the SHA-1 is the SHA-1 for the **adding file 2** commit.
-You should have to enter a commit message, enter one and close the editor.
+You will be prompted to edit a commit message for the revert, however, you don't need to change the supplied message if you don't want to.
+Once you are happy with the commit message, close your editor.
      1. Enter: `git log --oneline`.
 You know have a commit for the revert that you can push up to your remote.
      1. Enter: `git push`.